-Similar information related to your physical or mental health content in the Play Store.
+Similar information related to your physical or mental health specific partners

 If you use fitness products and apps that we offer, such as Fitbit, Pixel Watch, Nest or Google Fit, we collect data that you provide, like your height and weight.
 We also collect information from these apps and devices, such as your sleep patterns, heart rate, skin temperature, calories burned and steps taken.